Distinguished Compliance & Certification for Academic & American Programs

 DCCAP is a structured certification framework developed with the Ministry of Education in Jordan to evaluate and support American programs and private schools through clear standards, rubrics, and evidence-based reviews.

-Designed and operated by Skylark for Educational Services, DCCAP aligns local priorities with international benchmarks so schools can show parents, students, universities, and regulators that learning and leadership meet world-class expectations.
+Designed and operated by Skylark for Educational Services, DCCAP aligns local priorities with international benchmarks so schools can demonstrate to parents, students, universities, and regulators that learning and leadership meet world-class expectations.

 Aligned with ISO 21001:2025